The Rise of Mobile eSports in India and Asia: How Competitive Gaming Became a $103 Billion Industry

 According to research on India's gaming industry, over 90 percent of Indian eSports participants use mobile phones for competitive gaming.
 The Asia-Pacific region accounts for more than 65 percent of all mobile eSports viewers globally, according to Newzoo data.
 India had approximately 488 million online gamers by 2024-2025, according to verified gaming industry research, a figure that continues to grow as smartphone ownership expands.

-Rising Users and Market Scale
+Rising Users and the Growing Market Scale of Mobile eSports in India

 Revenue trends support the structural significance of mobile eSports as a commercial category.
 According to Newzoo data verified by Icon Era, mobile gaming generated $103 billion globally in 2025, representing 55 percent of total gaming industry revenue.
 The leading mobile eSports games in India generate significant revenue from in-game purchases, tournament participation, and sponsorship, with investment in mobile gaming tournaments, sponsorships, and media production growing across the country.
 India's combination of scale, smartphone penetration, and demographic youth profile makes it one of the highest-potential markets for competitive mobile gaming infrastructure investment globally.